zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-machine-learning/adw-machine-learning.md

 ## **STEP 7**: Read and Run the Basic Machine Learning notebook, paragraph by paragraph, to learn about using DBMS\_PREDICTIVE\_ANALYTICS

-1. The notebook will provide some live examples of DBMS\_PREDICTIVE\_ANALYTICS in action against the sample SALES HISTORY tables.
-There are additional instructions and steps in the notebook itself.
+1. The notebook provides some live examples of DBMS\_PREDICTIVE\_ANALYTICS in action against the sample SALES HISTORY (SH) tables.
+There are additional instructions (including troubleshooting) and steps in the notebook itself.

     ![](./images/snap0014525.jpg " ")

 ## **STEP 8**: Create a machine learning notebook using an OML Example

 1. Go back to OML dashboard and click **Examples**.
-The Examples lists pre-populated Oracle Machine Learning notebook templates which you can view, like, and use it to create new templates.
+The Examples lists pre-populated Oracle Machine Learning notebook templates, which you can view, like, and use it to create new templates.

     ![](./images/oml_dashboard_link.png " ")

-2. In the Examples page, select the template based on which you want to create a notebook.
+2. In the Examples page, select a template based on which kind of notebook you want to create.

     ![](./images/association_rules.png " ")

-3. Click **New Notebook**, and in the Create Notebook window, the name of the selected template appears.
-Enter information for notebook name and description and click on **OK**.
+3. Click **Create Notebook**.
+In the Create Notebook window, enter information for notebook **Name** and **Comment**, and click **OK**.
 For Association Rules example, it performs analysis based on SH schema.
 The results of the paragraphs have been shown.
 You can rerun each paragraph if you would like.
 You can go through this notebook at your own pace.

     ![](./images/27.png " ")

-4. One of the interesting things from this notebook is that it uses ``DBMS\_DATA\_MINING`` PL/SQL package which is an analytical technology that derives actionable information from data in an Oracle Database or Oracle Data Warehouse.
-This is an out-of-box function in ADW that you can utilize to perform machine learning just using SQL scripts.
-Please refer to this for more information: [https://docs.oracle.com/cd/E18283_01/appdev.112/e16760/d_datmin.htm](https://docs.oracle.com/cd/E18283_01/appdev.112/e16760/d_datmin.htm)
+4. One of the interesting things from this notebook is that it uses `DBMS_DATA_MINING` PL/SQL package, which is an analytical technology that derives actionable information from data in an Oracle Database or Oracle Data Warehouse.
+This is an out-of-box function in ADW that you can utilize to perform machine learning by just using SQL scripts.
+Please refer to this for more information: [https://docs.oracle.com/cd/E18283\_01/appdev.112/e16760/d_datmin.htm](https://docs.oracle.com/cd/E18283_01/appdev.112/e16760/d_datmin.htm)

 ## Next Steps